 2. Insert your device, find the position, and sew on the button corresponding to the buttonhole.

-You can download a copy here: Mobile Device Cover
+Download a pdf copy here: Mobile Device Cover